Susanne Dillingham

 Private Chef.
 Sommelier.
 Farm dweller.
 Storyteller.
 Magic maker.

-My culinary journey began at 17 as a solo dishwasher on a busy Saturday night.
+My culinary journey began at 17 years old, working as the only dishwasher on a packed Saturday night.
 I quickly rose through the kitchen ranks, chasing the heat, rhythm, and soul of the line.
-That passion led me to Apicius in Florence, Italy, where I immersed myself in Italian cuisine and wine, studying under some of the country’s most respected chefs and sommeliers.
+This passion led me to Apicius in Florence, Italy, where I immersed myself in Italian cuisine and wine, studying under some of the country’s most respected chefs and sommeliers.

-In 2009, I left for Europe again—not to cook, but to work on farms across Ireland, Spain, and Italy, learning to milk goats, press olive oil, and crush grapes alongside farmers and winemakers.
-It changed everything.
-I came home and started growing a different kind of life.
+In 2009, I returned to Europe — not to cook, but to work on small family farms across Ireland, Spain, and Italy, learning to milk goats, press olive oil, and crush grapes alongside farmers and winemakers.
+Those experiences changed everything.
+I came home knowing I wanted to build a different kind of life.

-Today, I run The Tiny Chef from my small farm in Gold Hill, NC, where I live with my daughter and a few very productive beehives.
-I host intimate farm dinners, cook private multi-course meals in homes across the Charlotte region, lead hands-on cooking classes, offer wine education, and cater for retreats and boutique events.
+Today, I run The Tiny Chef from my small farm in Gold Hill, North Carolina, where I live with my daughter and a few very productive beehives.
+I host intimate farm dinners, cook multi-course private dinners in homes across Charlotte, Lake Norman, Cornelius, Mooresville, Badin Lake,Waxhaw, Weddington, and surrounding areas, lead hands-on cooking classes, offer wine education, and cater boutique events and retreats.

-The Tiny Chef is a living story of a woman, a child, a farm, and a dream to bring people back to the table.
+The Tiny Chef is the living story of a woman, a child, a farm, and a dream to bring people back to the table.

 The Tiny Farm